rensjaspers/ngx-data-loader/projects/ngx-data-loader/README.md

 | Name     | Description                                                           |
 | -------- | --------------------------------------------------------------------- |
 | `reload` | Resets the loading state and calls the `getDataFn` that you provided. |

+## License

+The MIT License (MIT).
+Please see [License File](https://github.com/rensjaspers/ngx-data-loader/blob/main/LICENSE) for more information.